Getting Started With Reloading on a Budget:

 All videos are 720x480 wide-screen (16:9 ratio) and use the patent-unencumbered Ogg Theora format.
 This is the same format used by Wikipedia for all their multimedia clips.

-First, right-click on the video you want to download and choose "Save Link As" to save it to your hard disk!
+To watch the videos, just click on them.
+To download them for later viewing, just right-click on the video you want to download and choose "Save Link As" to save it to your hard disk.

 Now, to play these videos, you've got a couple of choices here: